tahayparker/CSInternalsGuide/content/pages/project-file.md

       This section will describe your project in more technical terms.

       Write about the various functions of your project, briefly explaining what the main ones do.

       This can be one to two pages long.
-    elementId: 'synopsis'
+    elementId: synopsis
     styles:
       self:
         height: auto